Trust Society Launches Wild Coast Plan 2 and Urges Improvements to Parks Proposal for Cape Roger Curtis

-In September 2007, the Cape Roger Curtis owners presented a concept plan (developed by Ekistics) for a second village, as well as a large park, at Cape Roger Curtis.
-After several months of discussions, the Cape Roger Curtis Trust Society has concluded that Ekistics' plan can and should be improved to better fit the needs and public interest of Bowen Island.
+In September, the Cape Roger Curtis owners presented a concept plan for a second village, as well as a large park, at Cape Roger Curtis.
+After several months of discussions, the Cape Roger Curtis Trust Society has concluded that Ekistics’ plan can and should be improved to better fit the needs and public interest of Bowen Island.

-While we embrace the owners' offer to create a truly substantial park, it is still a fragmented park with too much housing and other activity far too close to the fragile coastal bluff habitat along the south shore.
-The development plan could be much better fitted to the Cape's ecological values and to Bowen's needs and public interest if the parks and greenways aspect of the plan were further expanded, as shown on the map above.
+While we embrace ownership’s offer to create a truly substantial park, it is still a fragmented park with too much housing and other activity far too close to the fragile coastal bluff habitat along the south shore.
+The development plan could be much better fitted to the Cape’s ecological values and to Bowen’s needs and public interest if the parks and greenways aspect of the plan were further expanded as shown on the map above.

-With Crown Parcel 6, including the Fairy Fen wetlands, immediately to the east of CRC, it is distinctly possible to leverage creation of an even larger park, or, more precisely, a waterfront recreational park with inland greenway/trails and a large eco-reserve to protect the Cape's rare and fragile coastal bluffs.
-This outcome would permanently protect not only Fairy Fen, but almost the entire Fairy Fen watershed, an idea which is already attracting interest and potential support and resources from Metro Vancouver (GVRD), BC Ministry of Environment, BC Parks, the Islands Trust, and various regional conservancies.
+With Crown Parcel 6, including the Fairy Fen wetlands, immediately to the east of CRC, it is distinctly possible to leverage creation of an even larger park—or, more precisely, a waterfront recreational park with inland greenway/trails and a large eco-reserve to protect the Cape’s rare and fragile coastal bluffs.
+This outcome would permanently protect not only Fairy Fen but almost the entire Fairy Fen watershed, an idea which is already attracting interest and potential support and resources from Metro Vancouver (GVRD), Ministry of Environment BC Parks, the Islands Trust and various regional conservancies.
 The Trust Society would also like to see the island pursue the possibility of eventually establishing a marine conservation area surrounding the CRC coast to protect marine ecology, as well as over-wintering waterfowl and their food supply.

 Our reasoning is as follows.
-The current comprehensive rezoning process will likely have one of two outcomes: either all the parties involved will agree upon a mutually acceptable plan, or an unhappy ownership group will withdraw from rezoning and reactivate their currently “parked” plan for 58 10 acre lots, with limited public access and almost no parkland.
-We'd be right back where we were in 2006.
+The current comprehensive rezoning process will likely have one of two outcomes: either all the parties involved will agree upon a mutually acceptable plan; or an unhappy ownership group will withdraw from rezoning and reactivate their currently “parked” plan for 58 10-acre lots with limited public access and almost no parkland.
+We’d be right back where we were a year ago.

-We believe it is possible for the owners to satisfy their financial bottom line, create a development that contributes to Bowen's sustainability, and leave a tremendous conservation legacy, if they are realistic in their expectations and truly willing to work cooperatively with the community whose island and future they are attempting to shape.
+We believe it is possible for ownership to satisfy their financial bottom line, create a development that contributes to Bowen’s sustainability and leave a tremendous conservation legacy – if they are realistic in their expectations and truly willing to work cooperatively with the community whose island and future they are attempting to shape.